 Finally, the amount of sheer beauty on display in the film’s production design is pretty staggering.
 For every scene in Beast’s castle, every inch of the screen is filled to the brim with so much attention to detail, it’s incredible.
 It’s really hard to describe in full detail, but once you’ve seen the movie, there’s little doubt as to who the front-runner for next year’s Oscars will be for production design, costume, etc. It’s simply one of the most beautiful films you’ll see this year.

-Walking out of the film, my first though was wanting to know what my wife thought of it (she loved it), as she’s a perfect example of what a good portion of the new film’s audience will be.
+Walking out of the film, my first thought was wanting to know what my wife thought of it (she loved it), as she’s a perfect example of what a good portion of the new film’s audience will be.
 We both agreed there were a few moments that seemed a little off.
 I felt like some of the animation for Beast wasn’t 100% and that Ian McKellen was a little miscast as Cogsworth, but those are simply the nitpicking of a movie nerd and they don’t harm the film overall.
 I’ll be taking both my son and my daughter to see this once it releases, since I know they’ll love it.
 Honestly, though, I’d be going back again even without them.
 For me, there’s not enough cynicism in the world to overpower the joy I felt watching this.